masc-ucsc/livehd/pass/locator/README.md

 3. ./make_netlist.sh
     Takes verilog file from livehd/pre_synth/ and generates pass/locator/netlist.v

-IMP: no the above 3 steps are merged into pre_synth.sh in form of 3 functions at the end of pre_synth.sh.
+IMP: note that the above 3 steps are merged into pre_synth.sh in form of 3 functions at the end of pre_synth.sh.
 Hence, you need not run the above 3 steps one by one.

 4. (run sta and get the timing path)(refer to readme_synth.txt)